Hywan/mnt.io/content/articles/2026-02-23-about-memory-pressure-lock-contention-and-data-oriented-design/index.md

 <figcaption>

-The final Iteration Times, after our patches.
+The final Iteration Times/Regression, after our patches.
 Notice how the points are linear.

 </figcaption>